Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Discussion

 We conclude with remarks on potential future research topics.
-First, the intervention posterior is a useful tool for sensitivity analysis, providing access to counterfactual scenarios through the biological computer models.
+First, the intervention posterior is a useful tool for sensitivity analysis, providing access to counterfactual scenarios through biological computer models.
 It is closely related to the concept of expected effect size; hence sample size calculation can be an immediate research topic to follow.
 Second, we consider a fully deterministic model based on differential equations.
 When studying a long series of data, a model with a stochastic evolution of the system can be more useful because the governing system itself can evolve over time.
-Such models can shed light on the relationship between model and parameter complexity.
-A stochastic model with fewer yet time-varying parameters can be comparable to a deterministic model with many fixed parameters.
-Calibrating such stochastic models poses some unique challenges and requires development of a new calibration approach \citep[e.g.,][]{chkrebtii2016bayesian}.
+Calibrating such stochastic models requires the development of a new calibration approach.
 The intervention posterior may need a suitable modification for those cases.

-{\bf Appendix}: The appendix presents detailed steps for an ordinary Metropolis-Hastings algorithm for the considered model, as well as some additional quantitative information for the analysis in the case study.